Frequently Asked Questions for Friends & Family

 What is the GDC doing to ensure the well-being of staff and inmates?

-- Ongoing notification and education of staff and inmate population, including educational materials/video now available on GOALdevices
+- Ongoing notification and education of staff and inmate population regarding COVID and vaccines, including educational materials/flyers, are posted in all facilities

 - Enhanced sanitation at all entry points to include additional hand sanitizer for staff